Education: University of Washington, Bastyr University

 A study3 was conducted where mothers received the Gua-Sha treatment from the second day of breastfeeding until they left the hospital.
 These mothers did not experience breast fullness.

-There are other proven benefits of Gua-Sha, including neck pain relief, treating Tourette syndrome, and perimenopausal symptoms.
+There are other proven benefits of Gua-Sha, including neck pain relief, treating delayed onset muscle soreness (DOMS), and perimenopausal symptoms.
 These are just some areas that Achedaway’s new device can help.

 Who Uses Scrapers?